ShikhaBhatia-MS-GH/SpecX-AI-Agent/docs/05-testing-and-validation.md

 - Conversation context is preserved across agent hand‑offs
 - Responses remain consistent in tone and guardrails

-Testing should include prompts that are intentionally borderline between guidance and audit depth to confirm correct delegation.
+Testing should include prompts that are intentionally borderline between readiness guidance and audit‑specific depth to confirm correct routing between the SpecX AI Agent and the Audit Agent.

+---

+## Recommended testing approach

+### Step 1: Use the SpecX starter prompt packs

+Start testing using the curated prompt packs stored under:

 ---

 ## Recommended testing approach